sfxcode/sapphire-core/src/main/paradox/development.md

 [DCEVM](http://dcevm.github.io/) together with [HotSwapAgent](http://hotswapagent.org/) can speedup your development.
 It enhance the ability of reloading of changed classes especially with scala.

-### IntelliJ Plugin

-An IntelliJ Plugin can be found at [hotswap-agent-intellij-plugin](https://github.com/dmitry-zhuravlev/hotswap-agent-intellij-plugin).

 ## Hot Scene Reloading

 Reloading can be used for: